 Purple-Headed Sneezeweed, Southern Sneezeweed, Purple Sneezeweed, Purplehead Sneezeweed

 Helenium flexuosum Raf. is the accepted scientific name for the Purple-Headed Sneezeweed.
 It was named and described as such by Constantine Samuel Rafinesque in New Flora and Botany of North America in 1836.

 The genus, Helenium L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 32 accepted species in the Helenium genus (as of 10-20-21 when this page was last updated).
-It is a member of the plant family Asteraceae with a total of 1,677 other genera.
-Those numbers are likely to change periodically as updates are made by POWO.
+As of 2-4-22 when this page was last updated, Plants of the World Online lists 33 accepted species in the Helenium genus.
+It is a member of the plant family Asteraceae with a total of 1,677 genera.
+Those numbers are likely to change periodically as updates are made on POWO.
 The number of genera in this family fluctuates often.